 Play "Pass the Ball."
-The children line up one behind the other.
-Play music of your choice while the first child passes the ball over his or her head to the next child in line without turning around.
+Children line up one behind the other.
+The first child passes the ball over his or her head to the next child in line without turning around.
 The pattern continues until the ball reaches the last child in line.
 The children turn to face the opposite direction and begin again.